mol-evol/panGPT/README.md

 ---

 Introduction
-panGPT is a Python program designed to train a transformer model on pangenomic presence-absence data.
-This README file aims to explain how to use the program and understand its various command-line options.
+panGPT is a Python program designed to train a transformer model on pangenomic presence-absence data. panPrompt is a python program that uses the model from panGPT to predict the next genes on the basis of a prompt.

+This README file aims to explain how to use the program and understand the various command-line options for both programs.

+First is panGPT

 Command-Line Options